High blood pressure

 Just because your blood pressure has never remotely approached 120 over 80 doesn't mean you won't be offered an attractive rate on a life insurance policy.

 "The industry underwrites very favorably individuals who have high blood pressure that is well-controlled and well-managed," Goldstein says.
-"Every company would have different criteria, but if your physician started you on some medication and it shows by a couple of readings that you're in really good control, most carriers would look at that very favorably."
+"If your physician started you on some medication and it shows by a couple of readings that you're in really good control, most carriers would look at that very favorably."

 Of course, that doesn't mean that the insurer won't want to take a peek under the hood, and for good reason.